 You’ve probably noticed a bunch of warning lights on your dash when you start your engine.
 They flash on to test the circuits and then go off if everything’s OK.
-One of the warning lights looks like a car battery.
+One of the warning lights looks like a car battery, and is a signal of needed alternator repair or replacement.
 Its job is to tell you if your battery’s not charging properly.

 You know that your battery stores electricity – enough to start your engine and get you moving.
 But that’s about it – you can only get a few miles on battery power alone.
 You need an alternator to generate enough electricity to run your engine and power your electrical accessories like the stereo, power seats, heater fan, on-board computers, and so on.
 On top of that, the alternator needs to recharge your battery.
 So when your alternator isn’t working properly, there isn’t enough electricity for all of those things.
 When your alternator fails, you aren’t going very far.

 So why would your alternator not work?
 Usually they’ve simply worn out.
 Alternators are driven by your serpentine belt and spin 2 to 3 times faster than the engine – that’s a lot of work.
 The bearings wear out, as do the cooper wire coils and magnets that generate the electricity.